-Compressive modulus is reported in Table 1 as mean value ± standard deviation.
+The compressive modulus is reported in Table 1 as the mean value ± standard deviation.

-At fixed filament diameter, filament distance and slice thickness, structures with a 0/90° pattern provided a compressive modulus which was significantly higher than those found for the other types of scaffolds (0/60/120° and 0/45/90/135°).
+At fixed filament diameter, filament distance and slice thickness, the structures with a 0/90° pattern provided a compressive modulus that was significantly higher than those found for the other types of scaffolds (i.e. 0/60/120° and 0/45/90/135°).

-Furthermore, with regard to scaffolds with 0/60/120° and 0/45/90/135° patterns, statistically significant differences were observed in terms of compressive modulus.
+Furthermore, with regard to the scaffolds with the 0/60/120° and 0/45/90/135° patterns, statistically significant differences were observed in terms of the compressive modulus.

-It is well known that 3D fiber-deposited scaffolds are characterized by a column-like behavior of the filament junctions under compression [25], [26].
+It is well known that 3D fibre-deposited scaffolds are characterised by a column-like behaviour of the filament junctions under compression [25], [26].

-Spanning from 0/90° to 0/45/90/135°, a larger contact area (i.e., fused area) was a clear consequence of a decrease in the amplitude of the deposition angle between the struts of adjacent layers.
-All of this leads to a reduction of the local stress experienced by the structure, and in scaffolds with a smaller amplitude of the deposition angle the filament sliding is easier, increasing the deformability of the structure.
+Spanning from 0/90° to 0/45/90/135°, a larger contact area (i.e. fused area) was a clear consequence of a decrease in the amplitude of the deposition angle between the struts of adjacent layers.
+This led to a reduction of the local stress experienced by the structure, and in the scaffolds with a smaller amplitude of deposition angle, the filament sliding was easier, increasing the deformability of the structure.

-In vitro biological analyses were carried out to investigate the influence of the adopted lay-down pattern on the behaviour of AMSCs.
+In vitro biological analyses were carried out to investigate the influence of the adopted lay-down pattern on the behaviour of the AMSCs.

 Figure 2.
-Percentage of Alamar Blue Reduction for PCL scaffolds at 1, 3, and 7 days: effect of lay-down pattern.
-Data are reported as mean value, error bar represents the standard deviation.
+Percentage of Alamar Blue Reduction for the PCL scaffolds at one, three, and seven days: the effect of the lay-down pattern.
+The data are reported as the mean value; the error bar represents the standard deviation.

 Figure 2 reports typical results obtained from the Alamar Blue assay.

-A redox reaction occurs in the cell mitochondria and the percentage of Alamar Blue reduction can be related to the number of viable cells.
-AMSCs may survive and proliferate throughout the PCL structures as a significant increase of Alamar Blue reduction was achieved over time.
+A redox reaction occurred in the cell mitochondria and the percentage of Alamar Blue reduction could be related to the number of viable cells.
+AMSCs may have survived and proliferated throughout the PCL structures as a significant increase of the Alamar Blue reduction was achieved over time.

-Even though at day 1 no significant differences were found among the PCL structures, at 3 and 7 days scaﬀolds with a lay-down pattern of 0/90° showed values of percentage of reduction of Alamar Blue which were signiﬁcantly greater than those found for the other structures (p < 0.05).
+Even though at day one no significant differences were found among the PCL structures, at three and seven days the scaﬀolds with a lay-down pattern of 0/90° showed values with a percentage of reduction of the Alamar Blue that were signiﬁcantly greater than those found for the other structures (p < 0.05).

-Accordingly, a lay-down pattern of 0/90° significantly improved cell viability/proliferation (Figure 2).
+Accordingly, a lay-down pattern of 0/90° significantly improved the cell viability/proliferation (Figure 2).

-Thus, pore geometry influenced cell viability and an increase in cell viability was generally evident when the number of deposition angles decreased.
+Thus, pore geometry influenced the cell viability and an increase in cell viability was generally evident when the number of deposition angles decreased.

-To provide a further insight about the effect of the lay-down pattern on cell morphology, confocal laser scanning microscopy (CLSM) was carried out.
+To provide further insight into the effect of the lay-down pattern on cell morphology, CLSM was carried out.

 Figure 3.
-Typical results from CLSM analysis on PCL scaffolds at 1 (A), 3 (B) and 7 (C) days.
+Typical results from the CLSM analysis on the PCL scaffolds at one (A), three (B), and seven (C) days.
 Images of rhodamine phalloidin-stained cells/actin cytoskeleton (red).
 Scale bar of 100 µm.

-As an example, Figure 3 reports typical results obtained at the end of 1, 3 and 7 days of incubation.
+As an example, Figure 3 reports typical results obtained at the end of one, three, and seven days of incubation.

-Using CLSM images, cell adhesion and spreading were further analyzed evaluating the shape factor.
+Using the CLSM images, cell adhesion and spreading were further analysed to evaluate the shape factor.

 Figure 4.
-Values of shape factor obtained from CLSM images of AMSCs on PCL scaffolds with different lay-down patterns.
-Data are reported as mean value and error bar represents the standard deviation.
+Values of the shape factor obtained from CLSM images of the AMSCs on the PCL scaffolds with different lay-down patterns.
+Data are reported as mean value, and the error bar represents the standard deviation.

-Values of the shape factor are reported (mean value ± standard deviation) at 1, 3 and 7 days after cell seeding (Figure 4).
+Values of the shape factor are reported (mean value ± standard deviation) at one, three, and seven days after the cell seeding (Figure 4).

 A significant decrease of the shape factor was evident over time for all kinds of cell-scaffold constructs.

-A decrease of the shape factor should suggest better cell adhesion and spreading, since the lower the shape factor, the more elongated the cell [25].
+A decrease of the shape factor should suggest better cell adhesion and spreading since the lower the shape factor, the more elongated the cell [25].